alters-mit/magnebot/doc/arm_articulation.md

 ## Inverse Kinematics

 Two of the Magnebot's arm articulation actions, `reach_for()` and `move_by()`, use an inverse kinematics (IK) solver.
-[This is the IK solver.](https://github.com/Phylliade/ikpy)
+[This is the IK solver.](https://github.com/alters-mit/ikpy) It's a fork of [this repo](https://github.com/Phylliade/ikpy) with better support for prismatic joints.

 The `reach_for()` and `move_by()` actions have optional `target_orientation` and `orientation_mode` parameters. `target_orientation` is the directional vector the Magnebot's magnet should align with, and `orientation_mode` is the referential vector.
 [For more information, read this.](https://notebook.community/Phylliade/ikpy/tutorials/Orientation)

-If `orientation_mode` and `target_orientation` are set to `none`, the solver will use the "full" referential frame; also, this is the fastest option to solve.
-However, the orientation parameters can affect the motion of the arm and whether the action succeeds or fails:
+If `orientation_mode` and `target_orientation` are set to `none`, the solver will use the "full" referential frame, which is typically the most "normal" looking motion (the arm will extend towards the target).
+However, these are not typically the *best* orientation parameters; an IK action might fail with one set of orientation parameters and succeed with another:

 ```python
 from magnebot import TestController, Arm